terminalangst/banana-archived/docs/COMPILING.md

 - `Microsoft Visual Studio Community 2022` (windows only)
 - `libvlc` (linux only)
 - `Haxe (dur hur.)` (version 4.3.4 or higher)
-- Libraries, which can be installed via `hxpkg`.
-(THank you CCobaltDev for making hxpkg lowk!)

 ---